Greg Panos: Engineering

-After Space Station, Greg was employed as an applications engineer in the West Coast offices of Star Technologies, Inc. While there, his fellow Star colleagues were Michael T. Jones (current CTO, Google Earth) and Dave Orton former CEO, ATI Technologies.
+After Space Station, Greg was employed as an applications engineer in the West Coast offices of Star Technologies, Inc. While there, his fellow Star colleagues were Michael T. Jones (deceased CTO, Google Earth) and Dave Orton former CEO, ATI Technologies.

 Consultant

 As a consultant to film director Brett Leonard during pre-production, Greg was instrumental in helping define some of the key visual props used in the "Lawnmower Man" a seminal film which first used virtual reality as plot vehicle for a major motion picture.